I love a good salad and my favorite is a blackened chicken salad complete with all the toppings!

 If you prefer to serve it family-style, use a bowl large enough to hold all the ingredients and mix them.
 I would also dress the greens and toss them before adding any of the toppings.

-You can also serve the salad in small bowls as a side salad.
-If you’re having a get-together or dinner party this is a great way to premake your salad so you can spend more time with your guests.
+You can also serve the blackened chicken salad in small bowls as a side salad.
+If you’re having a get-together or dinner party, this is a great way to premake your salad so you can spend more time with your guests.